Archive for Fascism

 Making matters worse, key sectors of the Church were already in the process of succumbing to European skepticism.
 This process began in Europe with the Enlightenment, then accelerated with the advent of Biblical liberalism, whose adherents promoted “Higher Criticism”.
 By the mid-1940s, the same Germany and France that gave us Luther and Calvin, and the same England that had given us Wilberforce, Spurgeon, Tyndale, and Edwards, was all but dead.

 While the Europeanization of America had been going on since the late 1800s, this process accelerated after World War II.
 American seminaries welcomed European scholars, and sent their best students to study in European seminaries.
-Those great students would go on to become pastors, scholars, authors, and professors who would pass on that liberalism to their students.
+Those great students would go on to become pastors, scholars, authors, and professors who would pass on that liberalism to their students and parishioners.

 This is why mainline Protestants in the 1960s, sadly, were making “care packages” for Communist soldiers in North Vietnam, all while our men were fighting valiantly–and dying–to liberate people from a brutality that was rooted in the godlessness of Communism.